Best CNC Plasma Tables for Small Shops in 2026: Langmuir vs Arclight vs Baileigh

 Outdoor structure and landscape metalwork.
 Pergolas, arbors, decorative panels, and site furniture fabricated from flat plate are spring-season products for architectural metalwork shops.

 For shops considering a first CNC plasma table purchase, spring is when the business case is clearest — order volume exists, lead times on outsourced cutting are stretching, and the machine pays for itself faster with a full season ahead.
-For shops already running a table, spring is when consumable stock and maintenance matters most.
+Used market inventory also moves fastest during this window, so buyers shopping the secondary market need to be ready to commit when a listing appears.

 Who This Is NOT For